o11y-weekly/o11y-weekly.github.io/2024-07-XX_CloudWatch_Grafana/README.md

 ![Using region variable in query](./RegionInQuery.png)

 #### Log groups template
-As mentioned before, creating dashboards supporting multiple aws account is an important feature to support 360 degree observability and monitoring.
+As mentioned before, creating dashboards supporting multiple aws accounts is an important feature to support 360 degree observability and monitoring.

-From CloudWatch point of view, applications are sending logs to CloudWatch which are organized in log groups which can be different from an account to another.
+From CloudWatch point of view, applications are sending logs to CloudWatch which are organized in log groups and can be different between accounts.

 ![Switching CloudWatch DataSource updates log groups selection](./ApiGateway-log-group-selection.png)